 Nonprofit organizers might be wondering where they should open an account, what type of account features they’ll need and how nonprofit accounts can benefit them.
 Bank accounts for small businesses and nonprofits tend to offer similar features, though some banks are more experienced with nonprofits and can better aid their needs.

-Here’s everything you’ll need to find the best account for your nonprofit and understand how it serves the organization.
+Here’s what you’ll need to find the best account for your nonprofit and understand how it serves the organization.

 How to choose a nonprofit bank account